jmmcalex/orange-shine/README.md

 # Considerations and Motivations

 ### Process
-I was only able to work on it for two days given some other obilgations, but I managed basic functionality.
+I was only able to work on it for two days given some personal obilgations, but finished basic functionality

-I decided to build a basic backend with the 'controller repository service' pattern.
-I used 'typeorm' to manage the database, sqlite due to it's easy setup and installation with node, and express to handle requests.
+I wanted to create the entire application using JavaScript given that i'ts the language that I'm most comfortable with.
+With that in mind, I used Typeorm to manage the database since its annotation features were similar enough to Spring Boot and made the learning curve easier.
+I chose SQLite as a database due to it's quick setup and installation with node.
+I used Express to handle requests given its simplicity, wide use, and seamless integration with Node.

 For the UI, I considered setting up a cli program but figured it would be faster for me to stick to what I'm comfortable with and whip up a minimal react app.